-With the increasing movement to smaller, more efficient vehicles, the 2008 Volvo XC90 strikes the perfect balance between car and SUV.
+With the increasing movement to smaller, more efficient vehicles, the 2009 Volvo XC90 strikes an acceptable balance between car and SUV.
 Riding atop the previous-generation S80 chassis, the roomy and safe XC90 comes wrapped in a manageable size and equipped with a choice of a V6 or V8 engine.
 Although more expensive than similarly-sized vehicles from Nissan and Honda, many consider Volvo's more luxurious SUV as something of a status symbol.
 Regardless of how you view the XC90, there is no arguing with the vehicle's rugged construction, all-weather capability, exemplary safety rating and strong resale value.

-If you're all about maximum interior space, the XC90's third-row seat is not well-suited for adults.
-Many families will find the V8's price tag a tough pill to swallow.
+If you're all about maximum interior space, the 2009 Volvo XC90's third-row seat is not well-suited for adults.
+Many families will find the V8's price tag and poor fuel economy a tough pill to swallow.

 Driving Impressions The XC90 achieves impressive on-road performance via a combination of unique safety and stability devices.
 The combination of a wide stance and Volvo's Roll Stability Control (RSC) system is a...big part of the reason the XC90 can perform emergency maneuvers almost like a low-slung sedan.
 Though blessed with over eight inches of ground clearance, you'll hardly feel it as you round corners and zip through twisting turns.
 All-wheel-drive models benefit from a Haldex viscous-coupling system that splits the engine's power between the front and rear axles.
 Under ordinary driving conditions, 95 percent of the power runs through the front wheels.
 Should they begin to slip, the Haldex system routes power to the rear wheels until traction at the front has been regained.

 Sliding Center Child Seat